wp-plugins/classy/README.txt

 To get your API Token and CID, you will need to contact [Classy support](https://fundraise.tofightcancer.com/help-center).

 == Changelog ==
+= 1.2.1 =
+* Fixed Minor Image Bugs
+= 1.2 =
+* Added new Classy admin icon
+* Added Activity Stream to Classy Admin
+* Added more shortcodes
+* Updated to new API
 = 1.0 =
 * Initial plugin which includes campaigns, fundraisers and donations.